 Tom Hiddleston On Stage - Theatre Credits, Bio and Tickets

-Tom Hiddleston is a British actor known for his performances on stage and screen, born in Westminster, London in 9th February 1981.
+Tom Hiddleston is a British actor known for his performances on stage and screen, born in Westminster, London on 9 February 1981.
 His mother, Diana Patricia Hiddleston, is an arts administrator and stage manager, while his father James Norman Hiddleston, is a chemist.
 Hiddleston was born raised in London before moving to a village in Oxford, and later studied at Eton.
 He earned a double first class degree in Classics from the University of Cambridge, and went on to study acting at the Royal Academy of Dramatic Art.

 Hiddleston’s early acting included playing Winston Churchill’s son Randolph in the BBC series The Gathering Storm, plus parts in the series Conspiracy and Nicholas Nickleby.
 After his studies at RADA, he toured the world in Cheek by Jowl’s productions of The Changeling and Cymbeline, and won the Olivier Award for best newcomer in a play for the latter.

 He then starred alongside Chiwetel Ejiofor and Ewan McGregor in Michael Grandage’s production of Othello at the Donmar Warehouse in 2008, as well as a West End revival of Chekhov’s play Ivanov the same year with Kenneth Branagh.

 Hiddleston broke into the mainstream in the early 2010s, when Branagh invited the actor to audition for the role of Loki in the Marvel film Thor.
 Originally auditioning for the title role, it was decided that he was better suited to the part of villain Loki.
 In interviews, Hiddleston has credited Branagh for having a life-changing effect on him, and giving him his big break.